jamiedidthis/quartz/content/notes/who is more deserving.md

 Deserve.
 Some deserve, some don’t.
 What could be common ground becomes a fight for resources, rejecting people with varying levels of need because of the belief that there isn’t enough to go around.

-bell hooks calls it “[[the capitalist notion of well-being]],” the belief that the good life can only be had by a few.
-Meadows cites the book *Health Communism*, tracing the deserving/non-deserving binary back to the early days of [[English Poor Laws]], which had to source the “surplus population” (look at that language already) into increasingly marginal, verifiable categories.
+bell hooks calls it “[[notes/the capitalist notion of well-being|the capitalist notion of well-being]],” the belief that the good life can only be had by a few.
+Meadows cites the book *Health Communism*, tracing the deserving/non-deserving binary back to the early days of [[notes/english poor laws|English Poor Laws]], which had to source the “surplus population” (look at that language already) into increasingly marginal, verifiable categories.
 Some citizens were “deserving,” while others were treated as waste, a strain on the productive (taxpaying) community who were the *real* sovereign citizens.

 > The worker is told to beware of the degenerate influence of the surplus population and to root out those who would fraudulently claim state or private benefits as surplus; ==we are deputized by the state to surveil and judge others’ worthiness for aid.== *(Health Communism)*

 (Note: big overlap with religion too!
-Hence the [[theology of capitalism]].)
+Hence the [[notes/theology of capitalism|theology of capitalism]].)

 What can we do?
-Stop believing [[notes/myth of scarcity]].
+Stop believing [[notes/myth of scarcity|the myth of scarcity]].
 Reject this limited, binary framing.
 Recognize our solidarity.
 Refuse to be pitted against each other. [[notes/tell different stories|Tell different stories]].